Tevin Coleman: 2017 season

-Coleman finished the 2017 season with 628 rushing yards, five rushing touchdowns, 27 receptions, 299 receiving yards, and three receiving touchdowns.
-The Falcons made the playoffs as the #6-seed.
-In the Wild Card Round, against the Los Angeles Rams, he had 40 rushing yards and 28 receiving yards in the 26–13 victory.
-In the Divisional Round against the Eagles, he had 79 rushing yards and a 14-yard reception in the 15–10 loss.
+Coleman finished the 2017 season with 156 carries for 628 yards and five touchdowns to go along with 27 receptions for 299 yards and three touchdowns in 15 games and three starts.
+The Falcons finished the season third in the NFC South with a 10-6 record and made the playoffs as the #6-seed in the NFC.
+During the Wild Card Round against the Rams, he recorded 14 carries for 40 yards and three receptions for 28 yards in the 26–13 road victory.
+In the Divisional Round against the Eagles, he rushed 10 times for 79 yards and caught a 14-yard reception during the 15–10 road loss.